Dr. Vincenzo Volpe

 Vincenzo also enjoys working as an arts administrator.
 He was previously a graduate assistant at the College-Conservatory of Music Admissions Office from 2019 to 2023 and the Program Director of a non-profit music and arts organization called Lives United/Vidas Unidas in Mount Auburn, Cincinnati from 2021 to 2023.

-Vincenzo’s academic research focuses on the history and celebration of the LGBTQ+ community in classical music.
+Vincenzo’s academic research focuses on the history and celebration of the LGBTQIA+ community in classical music.
 He has staged full recitals of music by queer composers and completed a doctoral lecture-recital about flute music written in reaction to the AIDS epidemic.

 Vincenzo’s previous teachers include Demarre McGill (Seattle Symphony Orchestra), Heather Verbeck (Arc Ensemble), Nora Shulman (Toronto Symphony Orchestra), Mary Kay Fink (Cleveland Orchestra), Katherine DeJongh (Canton Symphony Orchestra), Ulla Miilmann and Russ Itani (Danish National Symphony Orchestra), and George Pope (Akron Symphony Orchestra).